- Music festivals are notorious for bringing in A-list headliners that fans want to see up up and personal.

 - Here are some pointers for going near to the stage for a spectacular headlining performance.

-While many fans like to bounce between stages, sit with pals in picnic areas, and simply enjoy everything a festival has to offer, others are keen to acquire a good place for the night’s last performance — and it requires more devotion than it seems.
+Although many fans like to bounce between stages, sit with pals in picnic areas, and simply enjoy everything a festival has to offer, others are keen to acquire a good place for the night’s last performance — and it requires more devotion than it seems.

-True, instead of paying for a day-long event with a host of other acts, these fans could just join the headliner’s own tour.
+Indeed, instead of paying for a day-long event with a host of other acts, these fans could just join the headliner’s own tour.
 A music festival, on the other hand, provides a rare opportunity to witness arena-sized acts in a general admission environment rather than a seating venue.
-And, if you play your cards well, you may wind up much closer to the stage for the same price as a stadium “nosebleed” ticket.
+Nevertheless, if you play your cards well, you may wind up much closer to the stage for the same price as a stadium “nosebleed” ticket.

 Billie Eilish, for example, stole the night as the Friday headliner at this year’s Governors Ball in Queens, New York.